This document describes the process of setting up and running the Arm® Ethos™-U NPU Anomaly Detection example.

 .tflite model file pointed to by

-ad_MODEL_TFLITE_PATH will be converted to C++ files during the CMake configuration stage and then compiled into the application for performing inference with.
+ad_MODEL_TFLITE_PATH is converted to C++ files during the CMake configuration stage and is then compiled into the application for performing inference with.

-The log from the configuration stage should tell you what model path has been used:
+The log from the configuration stage tells you what model path has been used.
+For example:

 -- User option TARGET_PLATFORM is set to fastmodel -- User option ad_MODEL_TFLITE_PATH is set to <path/to/custom_ad_model_after_vela.tflite> ... -- Using <path/to/custom_ad_model_after_vela.tflite> ++ Converting custom_ad_model_after_vela.tflite to custom_ad_model_after_vela.tflite.cc ...

-After compiling, your custom model will have now replaced the default one in the application.
+After compiling, your custom model has now replaced the default one in the application.

-Note: In order to successfully run the model, the NPU needs to be enabled and the platform
+Note: To successfully run the model, the NPU must be enabled and the platform

 Note: The anomaly detection example does not come pre-built.
-You will first need to follow the instructions in section 3 for building the application from source.
+Therefore, you must first follow the instructions in section three for building the application from source.

-A log output should appear on the terminal:
+A log output now appears on the terminal:

 telnetterminal0: Listening for serial connection on port 5000 telnetterminal1: Listening for serial connection on port 5001 telnetterminal2: Listening for serial connection on port 5002 telnetterminal5: Listening for serial connection on port 5003